-The above results are somewhat biased toward the forecast model used, since the driving field, Reanalysis 2, utilized an older version of the forecast model used in this study.
-The differences in the model physics are fairly large, which include the convective parameterization of the simplified Arakawa-Schubert convection scheme (SAS; Pan and Wu 1995) vs. RAS (Moorthi and Suarez 1992), the long wave radiation of Schwartzkopf and Fels (1975) vs. the Chow schemes (Chow and Suarez, 1994), and the Oregon State University land model (OSU; Pan and Mahrt 1987) vs. the Noah land schemes (Ek et al., 2003).
+The above results are somewhat biased toward the forecast model used, since the driving field R2 utilized an older version of the forecast model used in this study.
+The differences in the model physics are fairly large and include the convective parameterization of the simplified Arakawa-Schubert convection scheme (Pan and Wu 1995) versus RAS (Moorthi and Suarez 1992), the longwave radiation of Schwarzkopf and Fels (1975) versus the Chou schemes (Chou and Suarez 1994), and the Oregon State University land model (Pan and Mahrt 1987) versus the Noah land schemes (Ek et al., 2003).
 However, the model numerics and other components are similar.
-In order to examine the effect of the model that generates a guess field, we repeated the experiment using one of the CMIP3 outputs for current climate, the Japanese MIROC (Model for Interdisciplinary Research on Climate; Hasumi and Emori, 2004) 20th century T106 simulations.
+To examine the effect of the model that generates a guess field, we repeated the experiment using one of the phase-3 Coupled Model Intercomparison Project (CMIP3; Meehl et al. 2007) outputs for current climate, the Japanese Model for Interdisciplinary Research on Climate (MIROC; Hasumi and Emori 2004) twentieth-century T106 simulations, as external forcings at pressure levels, $\Im{s \to p}(F_a)$.
 In this case, the model that produced the simulation was completely independent from the model used in downscaling.
-In these experiments, only the spectral nudging was used in order to simplify the discussion.
-We named the experiment "SNMiroc".
-We used the downscaling made from 23 pressure-level forcing as a control (SNMiroc-CTL) and performed two runs, 7L and 3L.
+In these experiments, only the spectral nudging was used so as to simplify the discussion.
+We named the experiment SNMiroc.
+We used the downscaling made from 23-pressure-level forcing as a control (SNMiroc-CTL) and performed two runs, 7L and 3L.
 See Table 1 for a summary of the experiments.

 Figure 7 shows the RMS of the experiments against the control (SNMiroc-CTL).
-The incremental interpolation (INC) significantly improves the simulation compared to the simple interpolation (P2S), for both the 7L and 3L experiments.
-Thus the improvement due to the use of the forecast guess created by the independent forecast model is still very significant.
-By comparing the RMS with those from the experiments discussed previously (Figure 2), the disagreement against CTL for 2m temperature in the P2S runs became much greater for the current experiment (about 1.5 to 2 times greater than the previous experiments).
-Note that this comparison may not necessarily be fair since the basic states of the two experiments are very different.
+The incremental interpolation (INC) significantly improves the simulation relative to the simple interpolation (P2S), for both the 7L and 3L experiments.
+Thus the incremental interpolation that uses the guess created by the independent forecast model is still very significant.
+By comparing the RMS with those from the experiments discussed previously (Fig. 2), the disagreement against CTL for 2-m temperature in the